khalyomede/laravel-api-generator/README.md

 ## Why should I use it
 The main advantage is to make an API quickly.
 The ultimate goal is to let you focus on things that have a value, like user interfaces and innovations.

+## Limitations
+- For now, if you try to run another time the command, this will not override previous routes but instead this will add again all the necessary routes.
+This has no impact in the final usage, but this can make the file `/routes/api.php` a little bit overwhelmed if you run it several times.
+- The code of each models is not as clear as it should be.
+An effort should be made to re-order the variables.
+- ~~Currently there is no checking if you specify table that does not exists in filters option like `--table`.
+They will be "available" but will throw a fatal exception because the related table does not exists when you will browse the related API routes.
+Futures update will check the existence of the table prior its processing~~ **fixed** 2017-07-26.